iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 Note that the start date and end date of this Event contain the sampling event, and the location of the die off and the sampling event are the same.
 This allows matching these records with a spatial or temporal query, and the contextualisation of the Action with the Event.

-If one could be even more explicit, using a "sub-Event":
+One could be even more explicit, using a "sub-Event" and the `recordedIn` property to state that the 3D scan dataset records a part of this Event where the biomass of an individual Cypraea fultoni organism was deposited on the seafloor:

 ```json
 {